-There is almost universal agreement that early attention to issues relating to the discovery of electronically stored information, including preservation issues, facilitates orderly discovery.
-This rule imposes jointly on the parties the obligation to discuss issues relating to the discovery of electronically stored information at the outset of the case, and as each additional party appears in the proceeding.
-While the rule requires more than one conference and report when additional parties appear in the action, it may be preferable that the parties ultimately prepare a single, comprehensive report.
+If the parties conclude that the discovery of electronically stored information is reasonably likely to be sought, then this rule, and the remaining rules, become applicable.
+This rule imposes a joint obligation on the parties to discuss issues relating to the discovery of electronically stored information at the outset of the case, and as each additional party appears in the proceeding.